Calvin Perry Stone: Additional opportunities

 In 1928 Stone took a sabbatical year and spent time at the Institute for Juvenile Research in Chicago, Illinois.
 He also took a trip to Europe to attend the 1932 International Congress of Psychology in Oxford.
 In 1945, he spent the year in New York at the Psychiatric Institute, where he began his research on electroconvulsive shock.

 One of his main contributions to psychology on a national level was his participation on the seven-member Subcommittee on Survey and Planning of the Emergency Committee.
-This opportunity arose from his time spent working with the chair of the committee, Robert Yerkes, in WWI.
-This committee proposed the unification of psychology at the national level, suggesting an Intersociety Constitutional Convention, that resulted in a meeting in 1943.
+This opportunity arose from his time spent working with the chair of the committee, Robert Yerkes, in World War I. This committee proposed the unification of psychology at the national level, suggesting an Intersociety Constitutional Convention, that resulted in a meeting in 1943.
 That convention, under the leadership of E.G. Boring, concluded that the American Psychological Association should remain the overall national organization, however, also suggested a divisional structure to introduce a certain level of independence for a number of specialized interests.